Anivice/Sysdarft/doc/Sysdarft.md

 *where*

-- *Physical Address* being the actual location in the computer’s physical memory (Random Access Memory)
+- *Physical Address* is an address seen by the memory unit, commonly referred to as a physical address [@OperatingSystemConcepts].
-- *Segment Address* being the address of the segment, which is its physical location shifting four bits to the right.
+- *Segment Address* being the address of the segment, which is its physical address shifting four bits to the right ($\text{Physical Address} \over 2^{4}$).
 - *Segment Offset* being the length from the current position to the start of the segment.
-- *$\ll$* being the bit left shifting operation, shifting bits towards the left.
+- *$x \ll n$* being the bit left shifting operation, value $x$ shifting $n$ bits towards the left ($x \times 2^n$).

 In Sysdarft, it uses a $64\text{-bit}$ wide memory bus.
+A segmented addressing may seem unnecessary, but there exists at least one use case where segmentation is relevant, and this is program relocation.

-#### Program Relocation
+### Program Relocation

+Before the discussion of program relocation, the concepts of *Absolute Code* and *Position-Independent Code* (PIC) need to be established first.

+Absolute code, and an absolute object module, is code that...runs only at a specific location in memory.
+The Loader loads an absolute object module only into the specific location the module must occupy[@iRMX86ApplicationLoaderReferenceManual].

+Position-independent code (commonly referred to as PIC) differs from absolute code in that PIC can be loaded into any memory location.
+The advantage of PIC over absolute code is that PIC does not require you to reserve a specific block of memory[@iRMX86ApplicationLoaderReferenceManual].

+If the code is BIOS, then its position and size in the memory is static and known.
-As a user program, its memory location is arbitrary and should not be predetermined.
+However, As a user program, its memory location is arbitrary and should not be predetermined.
 The operating system loads it wherever it deems appropriate.
-While the start address of the program in memory is unknown, its internal structure is known to the programmer.
-The operating system loads the entire program as continuous data, which means the structure within the program remains consistent.

-Therefore, two parameters are used to determine the exact memory location of an arbitrary point in a user program:
+Using absolute code will eliminate the flexibility of user programs;
+thus, position-independent code should be employed instead.

+Segmentation can easily solve this issue.
+While the segment location remains unclear until a loader like DOS loads it into the memory, the segment offset, the length from a position inside the code to the start, is known to the programmer.
+Each program is a position independent code segment inside the memory, and is managed using special-purpose registers.

+### Code Segment

-- **The start of the program**: Managed by the operating system and unknown to the programmer.
+The code segment is typically managed by the operating system rather than the user.
-- **The length from the current point to the start of the program**: Known and manageable by the programmer.

-#### Segmentation

-Segment, or segmentation, refers to a continuous block of data within a memory region.
-Each segment has:

-- A **Base Address**: the start of the segment.
-- A **Pointer** or **Offset**: the distance from the current location to the start point.

-The exact memory location of the current point can be obtained by:

-$\text{Absolute Address} = \text{Base Address} + \text{Offset}$

-**where**

-**Absolute Address** being the actual, non-segmented address in memory.
+The pointer for this segment, the instruction pointer (`IP`), is inaccessible, even to the operating system.
+However, the Code Base (`%CB`) register is accessible and can be used to set up a code segment.

+Directly modifying `%CB` would cause the CPU to perform a wild jump, an unintended or erroneous jump in a program's execution flow due to attempting to return from a subroutine after the stack pointer or activation record have been corrupted or incorrect computation of the destination address of a jump or subroutine call [@ComputerOrganization], or in this case, damaging the segment address resulting in incorrect computation of the next instruction location in memory.
+Therefore, `%CB` is usually not modified directly but rather changed indirectly through operations like a long call or long jump.

+### Data Segment

+There are four registers that can be used together to reference two data segments:
+Data Base (`%DB`), Data Pointer (`%DP`), Extended Base (`%EB`), and Extended Pointer (`%EP`).
+These registers function in pairs—`%DB` with `%DP` and `%EB` with `%EP`—to address and access two data segments.

 ### Stack Management